MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

     if __name__ == '__main__':
         load_model_path=r"..."# Path to the model file .pth k=... # Number of patches we want to see that are closest to each prototype.
 We may want to view the top 5, 10, or 20, for example.
         ...

+## 10- Examine, for each prototype, which patches of a given concept are closest to each prototype, as well as, for the patches of a concept that are closest to PX, the average distance of these patches to that prototype.
+**It only makes sense to be used when the MEL and NV images from EDEASD were used during training**.
+This is because only for these images do we have information at the level of annotations made by dermatologists regarding dermatological concepts pixel by pixel for each image.
+And when the push directory during training was exclusively the images from EDEASD.
+For this case, run the file **concept_evaluation_EDEASD.py**.
+You don't need to provide arguments in the terminal command line; just edit the following lines before running the file:

+    if __name__ == '__main__':
+        ...
+        ...
+        train_push_dir = r"..." #Folder with only the EDEASD images, inside this folder we have two subfolders, one for each class, MEL and NV. load_model_path=r"....pth" #Path to the model you want to evaluate. size=...# Dimension of the maps that are the input of the prototype layer, i.e the output of convolution layers.
+        #Example [BATCH_SIZE,D,P,P].
+So you should put size=(P,P).
+Only VGG16 has (14,14) the others is (7,7)

+    def concept_eval(model, dataloader, size=(7,7)):
+        ...
+        MIC3_masksfolder_path=r"..." #Path to the masks of EDEASD images of type MIC-3, meaning that for each image, there is a mask for each concept identified by dermatologists.
+        #In each mask, pixels representing the concept are identified with a minimum agreement of at least 3 physicians.
+In this case, the masks are not inverted, meaning that
+        #a pixel annotated with 1 represents something important or relevant, and 0 represents a pixel that has not been annotated and is not important or relevant.
+        ...